 It is commonly believed that in order for innovations to occur in emerging economies there must be a great regulatory environment in place.
 However, many studies of entrepreneurial success in China and Africa show that regulation is actually a result of business innovation and not the opposite.

-In China, when Alibaba developed an online payments system to give convenient access to its users, the regulatory bodies for payment transactions adapted to the new payments alternative.
+In China, when Alibaba developed its online payments system to give convenient access to its users, the regulatory bodies for payment transactions adapted to the new payment alternative.
 These bodies saw the rate of adoption of online users and developed policies to secure internet payments and build trust – ultimately supporting economic growth.

 In general, regulatory bodies will adapt to innovation as markets always work towards efficiency.
 However, to justify costly policy changes, it is imperative that the entrepreneurial ecosystem focuses on developing products and services that create multi-sectoral efficiencies.